Fox 2000 chief joins Sony after being jettisoned by Disney

 NEW YORK (AP) — Elizabeth Gabler, whose Fox 2000 produced acclaimed literary adaptations like "Life of Pi" and "Hidden Figures" before being axed in the aftermath of the Walt Disney Co. acquisition, has found a new home at Sony Pictures.

 Sony on Monday announced a new production deal with the former Fox 2000 president and her entire Fox 2000 team.
-Gabler will develop and make movies for the studio in the new multiyear partnership.
+In the new multiyear venture, Gabler will develop and make movies for the studio beginning later this summer.
+The partnership also includes HarperCollins, whose catalog Gabler will mine for projects.

-HarperCollins is also part of the partnership.
-Gabler will be able to pull from the publisher's catalog for movie projects.

-Fox 2000 had been expected to be retained by Disney after its acquisition of 20th Century Fox, but became one of the most high-profile casualties of the deal.
-Films produced by Fox 2000 include "The Devil Wears Prada" and "The Fault in Our Stars."
+Fox 2000 had been expected to be retained by Disney after its acquisition of 20th Century Fox.
+But earlier this year, the Fox label became one of the most high-profile casualties of the deal.
+With an enviable record of successes including "The Devil Wears Prada," ''The Fault in Our Stars" and "The Hate U Give," Gabler quickly became a sought-after Hollywood free agent.

+The deal marks a reunion.
+Sony chief Tom Rothman led Fox during part of Gabler's tenure at Fox 2000.
+She was its president from 1999 until its shuttering in March.
+In a statement, Gabler called Rothman "my mentor, friend and inspiration."

+Said Rothman: "Let's face it, no one makes more hits than Elizabeth.
+Trust me, I know."